 In the fall of 1996, the Library Foundation began its first Annual Children’s Appeal.
 The donations were used to purchase children’s books and to underwrite the Youth Summer Reading Program.
 Since that time the Foundation has granted more than $26 million for Summer Reading and for a variety of other library services, programs, technology, books, and capital projects.

 In August 2009, the Louisville Free Public Library, with funding assistance from the Library Foundation, opened the Newburg Branch Library, the first new branch built by LFPL in decades.
 In August 2010, the Library Foundation completed the Landmark Initiative, raising $1.75 million to restore and renovate the historic 1908 Main Library.
 In 2011, the Library Foundation raised $250,000 in support of the new Fairdale branch library building and the renovated and expanded Shawnee branch library.
-And by the end of the 2013 fiscal year, the Library Foundation had raised $3.3 million for the Campaign for the Southwest Regional Library.
+In 2013 the Library Foundation raised $3.3 million for the Campaign for the Southwest Regional Library.
+In 2015 we raised $2.5 million for the Campaign for the South Central Regional Library.
+Today, the Foundation is committed to raising $3.8 million for the Northeast Regional Library set to open in the spring of 2019.

 Governance of LFPL and Supporting Organizations